Kenworth Logo

 Kenworth Logo History

 The company logo is a symbol of a successful partnership that has left its mark on the history of machines for decades.
-Despite some transformations, the emblem retains the memory of the creators of the brand and the best lines.
-The badge speaks of a champion company that has provided successful solutions to work in the most difficult conditions used by various industries.
+Despite some transformations, the emblem retains the memory of the brand’s creators and the best lines.
+The badge speaks of a champion company that has delivered successful solutions under the most difficult conditions across various industries.

 What is Kenworth?